awsdocs/amazon-workspaces-administration-guide/doc_source/modify-workspaces.md

 You can switch a WorkSpace between the Value, Standard, Performance, Power, and PowerPro bundles\.
 For more information about these bundle types, see [Amazon WorkSpaces Bundles](http://aws.amazon.com/workspaces/features/#Amazon_WorkSpaces_Bundles)\.

 **Note**
+You can change the compute type from Graphics\.g4dn to GraphicsPro\.g4dn and vice versa\.
+You cannot change the compute type of Graphics\.g4dn and GraphicsPro\.g4dn to any other value\.
-You cannot change the compute type for Graphics and GraphicsPro WorkSpaces\.
+You cannot change the compute type of Graphics and GraphicsPro to any other value\.

 When you request a bundle change, WorkSpaces reboots the WorkSpace using the new bundle\.
 WorkSpaces preserves the operating system, applications, data, and storage settings for the WorkSpace\.